Alvarez defeats Golovkin on points in trilogy bout

-Saul 'Canelo' Alvarez beats Gennady Golovkin: Mexican retains undisputed super-middleweight title
+Saul 'Canelo' Alvarez beats Gennady Golovkin: Mexican retains undisputed super-middleweight championship

 Last updated on .From the section Boxing

-Saul 'Canelo' Alvarez dominated Gennady Golovkin over 12 rounds to retain his undisputed super-middleweight titles.
+Saul 'Canelo' Alvarez dominated Gennady Golovkin over 12 rounds to retain his undisputed super-middleweight crown.

-It was the third encounter in Las Vegas between the modern day greats with Alvarez claiming a second win following a controversial draw in the first bout.
+It was the third encounter in Las Vegas between the modern-day greats with Alvarez claiming a second win following a controversial draw in the first bout.

 After sidestepping a fightback from Golovkin in the later rounds, all three judges were in agreement, scoring it 116-112, 115-113, 115-113 for Alvarez.